 Hello, everyone.
 It’s the Spring 2017 semester and you’ve enrolled in PSYC 318 Cognitive Psychology!
-Please download the syllabus [updated to include TA information] and read it carefully.
+Please download the syllabus [updated] and read it carefully.
 Let me know if you have any questions.

 This website will feature course-related material, as well as the most up-to-date version of the syllabus.
 More important, I will post relevant lecture highlights, responses to common student questions (with answers!), and exclamation marks!!—all available on your desktop, laptop, or mobile device.
 Because who can get enough cognitive psychology?
 So scroll down and check it out!